INTO THE YONDER

 What to know: Waterfalls, dog friendly, kids 8+, entrance fee

-About this trail: A magical area that is hard to qualify. this trail system is qualified for families with young hikers age 8+ The cascade falls recreation area is a beautiful natural masterpiece that culminates in a 66 foot waterfall.
+About this trail: A magical area that is hard to qualify.
+This trail system is great for families with young hikers age 8+ The Cascade Falls Recreation Area is a natural masterpiece that culminates in a 66-foot waterfall.

 Explore Cascade Falls